anki-geo/ultimate-geography/CONTRIBUTING.md

 ## Contributor's guide

-Ultimate Geography is still maintained with [Brain Brew](https://github.com/jeprecated/brain-brew), now using the new Rust-based Brain Brew federation workflow instead of the legacy Python recipe pipeline.
+Ultimate Geography is maintained with [Brain Brew](https://github.com/jeprecated/brain-brew) instead of the legacy Python recipe pipeline.

 The source of truth is: